There are two main types of Cards

 entertaining, given the right type of presentation, both are

 magically flawed, as I will try to explain at the end of this

 e-Book.
 But first, I give you models and examples from the past,

 from Harlan Tarbell, U.F.
 Grant, Michael Zens, Paul Le Paul, with

 my own (ahem!) improvements and tweaks to give it that Wizard

-touch I am so find of.
+touch of which I am so fond.

 Most of these effects can

 Card routines given in the previous chapter, as a way of explaining how the cards manage to